bsantanad/hugo-blog/content/posts/2021-03-26-vpn-basics.md

 You bet it does, your ISP can sell the info of the websites you visit legally.
 Now all they'll sell is you connecting to _the host_.

-Wohoo we are anonymous that great!
+Wohoo we are anonymous that's great!
 Wait.. are we forgetting something?

 Cliff!!
 He set up the server, he can see the websites we visit.
 Damn Cliff I bet this was his plan from the beginning we should have never